-The question we hear in 2010 more often than any other is “What is the best composite decking material?
+The question that we often hear is “What is the best composite decking material?
 The answer is that it really depends on what you are looking for.

 As a Do-It-Yourself builder you will only get one chance to get it right.
 Most homeowners are drawn to composites because they are considered low maintenance.